cs1302uga/cs1302-ce15/README.md

    Write code in the `main` method to demonstrate that the `checkNull` method only accepts references that are all the same type.
-Since Java allows for subtype assignment to parent variables, also check that you can supply references to obects that are children of the type you specify.
+Since Java allows for subtype assignment to parent variables, also check that you can supply references to objects that are children of the type you specify.
 You may make use of the `Shape`, `Ellipse`, and `Circle` classes that are in the same package.
 Try other types as well (`String`, `Object`, etc.).